Nickelodeon Kart Racers

-Nickelodeon Kart Racers is a 2018 racing video game developed by Bamtang Games and published by GameMill Entertainment in North America and Maximum Games in Europe.
+Nickelodeon Kart Racers is a 2018 racing game developed by Bamtang Games and published by GameMill Entertainment in North America and Maximum Games in Europe.
 The game features Nickelodeon characters in a crossover, including SpongeBob SquarePants, Hey Arnold!, Teenage Mutant Ninja Turtles, and Rugrats.
-The game was released in North America on October 23, 2018 and in Europe on October 26, 2018 for Nintendo Switch, PlayStation 4, and Xbox One.
+The game was released in North America on October 23, 2018, and in Europe on October 26, 2018, for Nintendo Switch, PlayStation 4, and Xbox One.
 A sequel, Nickelodeon Kart Racers 2: Grand Prix, was released in October 2020.
 A third entry, Nickelodeon Kart Racers 3: Slime Speedway, was released on October 14, 2022.

 Gameplay

 Nickelodeon Kart Racers features a selection of twelve playable characters from SpongeBob SquarePants, Hey Arnold!, Teenage Mutant Ninja Turtles, and Rugrats.
 24 courses and 8 arenas based on different locations from the shows are included in the game.

 It also has a team-based co-op mode, where two players can use a hammer to stop every other team and get an advantage.
 The karts can be customized and power-ups can be picked up from the courses.
 Kart parts, including tires, engines, spoilers, jet skis, and paint jobs, can be purchased using coins collected from the courses.
 Courses that entirely consist of slime include slalom and elimination modes.